dora-team/dora.dev/hugo/content/resources/_index.md

 ## Source-available tools

-Each of these tools will help your team collect and visualize <a href="/guides/dora-metrics-four-keys/">DORA’s software delivery metrics: the four keys</a>.
+Each of these tools will help your team collect and visualize <a href="/guides/dora-metrics/">DORA’s software delivery metrics</a>.
 The source code for each is available free of charge.

 <section>
     <article>